Ellen Galinsky: Media and conferences

 Galinsky has appeared on several television programs.
 She has been on PBS, CBS Evening News with Katie Couric, The Oprah Winfrey Show, Good Morning America, and World News Tonight.
 Additionally, Galinsky has appeared on Mister Roger's talks to parents, hosted by Fred Rogers, and What Every Baby Knows, hosted by T. Berry Brazelton.
-Galinsky has also spoken at White House Conference on five separate occasions.
+Galinsky has also spoken at White House Conference on five occasions.